remnrem/luna-doc/docs/luna/args.md

 luna s.lst @param.txt -o out.db < commands.txt
 ```

-where the file `param.txt` (which can be called anything) is a
+where `param.txt` (which can be called any legal filename) is a
-plain-text file that includes (possibly among other options) the line:
+plain-text file that includes (possibly among other things) the line:

 ```
 path	/home/joe/data/edfs
 ```

-That is, the options in the file `param.txt` are expanded out as
+Arguments in `param.txt` are inserted as though they were explicitly
-though they were typed on the command line.
-Whereas the command line
+typed on the command line.
+Note that whereas the command line expects
-expects key/value pairs to be connected with an equals (`=`)
-character, in a parameter file we use a tab instead.
-Thus, a
+`key=value` pairs, parameter files use a tab to delimit the key
-parameter file should contain exactly **two tab-delimited columns** on
+(variable name) and value.
+Thus, parameter files should contain
-every row.
+exactly two tab-delimited columns on every row.
 As a larger example:

 ```
 alias	EEG|C3-M2|C3|EEG1